-Or you’re online store sells clothing or jewellery, it’s possible to offer monthly gift sets to members.
+If you’re online store sells clothing or jewellery, it’s possible to offer monthly gift sets to members.

 Customers love these because every month they can expect a gift online or through the post box.
 If you manage goods, it’s easy for you to control stock because you know there’s a fixed amount going out every month.
-This leads to “retainer” customers, which guarantees monthly income for your company.
+This leads to “retainer” customers, which guarantees a monthly income for your company.

-49% of consumers using mobile phones for shopping, so optimising for mobile is a must. eCommerce SMEs in Ireland are struggling to develop their website for sales, so get ahead and enhance your site for mobile.
+49% of consumers use mobile phones for shopping, so optimising for mobile is a must. eCommerce SMEs in Ireland are struggling to develop their website for sales, so get ahead and enhance your site for mobile.

-Optimising your eCommerce site for mobile in 2020 is easy-peasy:
+Optimising your eCommerce site for mobile in 2020 is easy peasy:

 Here at Matrix, we can assess your website speed and point you in the right direction with your website; reducing bounce rates and keeping your customers scrolling!